Kori Cheverie: Coaching career

 In addition to her coaching role with the TMU Bold (previously Ryerson Rams) men's ice hockey team, Cheverie has also worked as Ryerson's Skate Training Specialist.
 Her work as a specialist was implemented as part of the Ryerson Hockey Development program.

 Cheverie joined the Scarborough Sharks Midget AA girls team during the 2015–16 season as an assistant coach.
 She was appointed the Sharks head coach in the summer of 2016.
 During the summer of 2016, she also worked with referee Vanessa Stratton in New Zealand, working with the coaching staff of the New Zealand women's national ice hockey team to help develop the game there.

 Prior to Ryerson and Midget AA, Cheverie served as a coach with Hockey Nova Scotia from April to August 2012, coaching youth aged 15–17 years old.
 In the summer of 2014, Cheverie went to Shanghai and Beijing to participate in a hockey camp for kids.
 From August 2013 to August 2014, Cheverie also held a position with Maple Leaf Sports & Entertainment in Hockey Development and Community Relations.

 On January 18, 2021, Hockey Canada announced that Cheverie had been named to the coaching staff of the Canadian national women's team.

 In September 2023, she was named the inaugural head coach of PWHL Montreal of the PWHL.

+On May 20, 2026, she coached the Montreal Victoire to their first Walter Cup championship in the 2026 Walter Cup playoffs, becoming the first female head coach to win the trophy.
+This was also the first time the Cup was won by a Canadian team.

+On September 24, 2026, Cheverie was named the head coach of the Canadian national women's ice hockey team for the 2026-27 season.